major/major.io/content/posts/2008/2008-06-27-mysqltuner-is-now-a-fedora-9-package.md

 Summary    : MySQL high performance tuning script
 URL        : http://mysqltuner.com/
 License    : GPLv3+
-Description: MySQLTuner is a MySQL high performance tuning script written in perl that will provide you with a snapshot of a MySQL server's health.
+summary: MySQLTuner is a MySQL high performance tuning script written in perl that will provide you with a snapshot of a MySQL server's health.
 Based
            : on the statistics gathered, specific recommendations will be provided that will increase a MySQL server's efficiency and performance.
 The
            : script gives you automated MySQL tuning that is on the level of what you would receive from a MySQL DBA.`